10 Great Boating Tips for Beginners

 This boating tip for beginners can apply to any aspect of your life.
 If you're going somewhere, let someone know!

 A sailing float plan includes a description of your boat, who's on board, a description of the safety equipment you're carrying, where you expect to be and when you expect to be there.

 If you don't arrive by a specified time, your float plan can advise others of what actions they need to take.

 The secret ingredient to any successful voyage is preparation.
 Once you've ensured that your equipment is prepared you can spend your time on the water simply enjoying the moment.
 These boating tips for beginners are only a drop of the information that is out there.

 Some sailors will guard their nautical secrets closely, but the vast majority are more than willing to share what they've learned.
-Find one of the friendlier groups and stick with them!
-The only thing that's more enjoyable than boating is do so with good friends!
+Find one of the friendlier groups and stick with them.
+The only thing that's more enjoyable than boating is doing so with good friends!